mubarakb/Star-Useful-Predictor/README.md

 # Star-Useful-Predictor

-Predicting a star rating based on your review.
+Predicting a star rating based on your review text.

 Predicitng whether the review you leave will be considered useful by the community.